If an apple falls in an orchard and no one’s there to Instagram it – did it really happen?

 1540 Seneca Creek Road, West Seneca // Website

 Mayer Bros.
 Cider Mill is an iconic fall destination to Buffalonians.
 This adorable shop smells like fresh apples, hot mulled cider, cinnamon doughnuts and pure happiness- and sells all of those things as well (happiness free with purchase).
-Drink a refreshing apple cider slushy on warmer fall days or warm yourself up with hot homemade apple pie.
-This stand also sells locally made artisan goods like pure maple syrup and many flavors of jams.
+Cherish a refreshing apple cider slushie on warmer fall days or warm yourself up with freshly baked homemade apple pie.
+This stand also sells locally made artisan goods such as pure maple syrup and many flavors of jams.

 After you’re done buying your goodies, stay for a hay-ride or pumpkin patch stroll then take a 10-minute drive to Knox Farms.
 At Knox Farms, you’ll find picture-perfect plains as far as you can see surrounded by beautiful fall foliage.
 Lay a blanket down and feast on cider doughnuts and hot chocolate.
-You can already picture the amazing Instagram can’t you?
+You can already picture this pure bliss.

 It wouldn’t be a fall guide without a Letchworth shout-out.
-Letchworth is one of the area’s greatest gems and while it’s beautiful all year round, it’s hard to find a place more full of autumn coloring.
-Letchworth is only about an hour away from Buffalo (it’s a scenic drive, just do it) and once you get there you can choose many different paths to hike and even stay the night cuddling under the stars at their campground, under many blankets of course.
+Letchworth is one of the area’s greatest gems and while it’s beautiful all year round, it’s hard to find a place more full of autumn beauty.
+Letchworth is only about an hour away from Buffalo (it’s a scenic drive) and once you get there you can choose many different paths to hike and even stay the night cuddling under the stars at their campground, under many blankets of course.
 Real campers camp in the fall (we’ve been told).

-For all wine-lovers out there, the Niagara Wine Trail is full of wineries and breweries with many wines just waiting to be tasted.
-Bring a bunch of friends and head up north either on a tour or with your most fun designated driver friend.
+For all the wine-lovers out there, the Niagara Wine Trail is full of wineries and breweries with so many wines just waiting to be tasted.
+Bring a bunch of friends and head up north either on a tour or with your designated driver.
 There are over 20 wineries on the trail and you should try to hit up as many as you can.
-Liten Buffel, a new winery in Middleport, has a great assortment of reds and whites and a beautiful tasting room.
+Liten Buffel, a winery in Middleport, has a great assortment of reds and whites and a beautiful tasting room.
 Marjim Manor, located right by Lake Ontario, is known for its delicious wine, friendly charm, adorable cats roaming the ground, and even ghosts.
-That’s right- this winery is allegedly haunted, which can check another box from your fall bucket list (visit a haunted place, duh).
+That’s right- this winery is allegedly haunted, which can check another box from your fall bucket list!

 6557 Holiday Valley Road, Ellicottville // Website

-All aboard: go on a fall foliage train ride
+6. All aboard: Go on a fall foliage train ride

 Fall dates are supposed to be cozy and nothing is cozier than a romantic train ride through beautiful fall foliage.
-Head up to Medina to enjoy a 2-hour long old-fashioned train ride featuring views of rustic fall woods and the picturesque Erie Canal.
-You don’t even have to eat before, as lunch is offered along the ride.
+One of many options is to head up to Arcade to enjoy a 2.5 hour old-school train ride featuring views of rustic fall woods during peak leaf-changing season.